mikermcneil/parley/README.md

 ## Compatibility

-Compatible with Node 8, Node 6, Node 4, Node 0.12, and Node 0.10.
+Parley supports Node 8 and up, with backwards-compatibility for Node 6 and Node 4.
 (But note that `await` is not supported by Node versions < 7.9.)

 ## Benchmarks